 Whereas, in the light of DHs, the idea that Rowling may have chosen to arbitrarily dismiss all consideration of the laws of plausibility no longer seems to be at all inconceivable, until I was actually handed DHs and forced to work my way through it, I felt it much more likely that it was the fanon premise that was faulty.

 I don’t know about anyone else, but it is a lot easier for me to suspect that I’ve missed something than to perform the sort of mental backbends necessary to bring two such mutually incompatible scenarios into compliance.
-(My major problem with DHs is that rather than supposing that we had missed things, we were suddenly far too often being bullied into being expected to recant ever having noticed things were really there.
+(My major problem with DHs is that rather than supposing that we had missed things, we were suddenly far too often being bullied into being expected to recant ever having noticed things that were really there.
 And are still there if one attempts a reread of any of the earlier books.)

 One of the worst things an analyst can do is to fall so totally in love with their own interpretation of incomplete data that they are blind and deaf to any further information.
 I may very well be guilty of this error elsewhere in this collection, but I was not guilty of it regarding this matter.
 Or at least not then.